 It is important to know that J-1 exchange visitors may be subject to a two-year home country return requirement.
 Any exchange visitor who is subject to this requirement will be ineligible for Permanent Residence or nonimmigrant visas in the H or L category until she spends two years – after completing her J-1 program – in her home country or country of last residence.
 A waiver of this requirement may be available in some cases.

 PLEASE NOTE: Immigration law and regulations change frequently.
 In order to protect yourself, you should make sure that you understand the laws and how they apply to you.
 If you have questions about your status, you should consult an expert.
-If you would like help from our team of attorneys, please contact us.
+If you would like help from Janet Moon, please contact to learn more.

 Get Working.
 Get A Consultation.